A Magnolia Tale

 Bertie County, NC: Taking the 1700s into the 20th Century

 My wife, Eldri, and I were in the Southern Movement from the Summer of 1961 into the Summer of 1967: six years.
 An American Indian [Micmac/St. Francis Abenaki/St. Regis Mohawk], I grew up in the Navajo country of Northern Arizona and Western New Mexico.
 Beginning in the mid-1950s after I finished a full hitch in the United States Army I was active in Native American rights; was a radical activist in what remained of the old-time Industrial Workers of the World; was a radical activist in the militant and democratic left-wing International Union of Mine, Mill and Smelter Workers [Mine-Mill].
 I learned much that was valuable as a labor organizer.
-And for my entire adult life, I have been a left socialist.
+And for my entire adult life, I have been a left socialist with a strong libertarian dimension.

 Trained in sociology, I came with Eldri to Mississippi in 1961 and taught at Tougaloo College, just north of Jackson.
 I was Advisor to the Jackson Youth Council of the NAACP, a member of the executive committee of the Jackson NAACP, a member of the Board of Directors of the Mississippi State Conference of NAACP Branches, and a primary organizer of the Jackson Movement of 1962-1963.
 I worked closely with SNCC, CORE, and later also with SCLC and Highlander.
 [I also conducted some of the first poverty/racism surveys in several Mississippi rural counties and testified to my grim findings before hearings conducted by the Mississippi Advisory Committee to the U.S. Commission on Civil Rights].